 In the 1950s, outpatient clinics for cardiac, endocrine, stroke, respiratory, haematology and surgical needs recorded about 2,400 cases daily.
-This provided feedback if not some direction for projecting required hospital capacities.
-As implied, “out” patients could be sufficiently treated with medicines and monitored for progress without having to be admitted to a ward.
+By equiping outpatient departments with modern effective medicines, large numbers of patients can be treated without having to be admitted to a ward.
 By the 1960s, these clinics became victims of their own success and the plan was to reorganise their services through decentralisation.
 What this meant was that outpatients were to visit the government dispensary nearest to their home, while the hospital focused only on emergency cases.

 Just five years after gaining independence in 1965, Singapore was actively exploring avenues of economic development to ensure its sustainability.
 Initiatives were underway to make Singapore a liveable city, and healthcare systems and services had to keep pace with modern advances across the globe.

 In 1970, a government committee was appointed to look into the development of SGH.
 The hospital was to be re-designed to house a number of medical specialities – neurosurgery, cardiothoracic surgery, plastic and reconstructive surgery, paediatric surgery and nephrology.
 This was the beginnings of national centres like the National Heart Centre, the National Cancer Centre, the Singapore National Eye Centre, the National Dental Centre and the National Neuroscience Institute on SGH campus.
 The concurrent development of related specialities in medicine such as radiology, anaesthesiology, laboratory services was also required.

 Well-loved and highly respected, Dr Kwa Soon Bee has been credited for bringing in changes to transform the healthcare landscape

 Use the slider to view the development of SGH Campus